ton-connect/wallets-list/README.md

 #### Description
 - `app_name`: string ID of your wallet.
 Must be equal with `ConnectEventSuccess.device.appName` and js bridge `key`
 - `name`: name of your wallet.
 Will be displayed in the dapp.
 - `image`: url to the icon of your wallet.
 Will be displayed in the dapp.
 Resolution 288×288px.
 On non-transparent background, without rounded corners.
 PNG format.
+Please, use OptinPNG (pngquan/ImageMagick/TinyPNG) to reduce bandwidth.
 - `tondns`: (optional) will be used in the protocol later.
 - `about_url`: info or landing page of your wallet.
 May be useful for TON newcomers.
 - `universal_url`: (strictly required for `sse` bridges, optional otherwise) base part of your wallet universal url.
 Your link should support [Ton Connect parameters](https://github.com/ton-connect/docs/blob/main/bridge.md#universal-link)